Christopher Lillington-Martin

 Chapters

-“Introduction” and chapter 10, “Procopius, πάρεδρος / quaestor, Codex Justinianus, I.27 and Belisarius’ strategy in the Mediterranean”, in Procopius of Caesarea: Literary and Historical Interpretations (in edited volume above);
+“Introduction” and chapter 10, “Procopius, πάρεδρος / quaestor, Codex Justinianus, I.27 and Belisarius’ strategy in the Mediterranean”, in Procopius of Caesarea: Literary and Historical Interpretations (edited volume above);

 “Fortifications in Spain” in: War and Warfare in Late Antiquity: Current Perspectives (Late Antique Archaeology 8.1-8.2 2010-11) by Sarantis A. and Christie N. (2010-11) edd.
 (Brill, Leiden 2013), pages 278-82 (co-authored with Oriol Olesti Vila).